 We can arrange to charge a fixed fee to your credit card at certain intervals, but we do not "bill you" for turns or fees.
 All turn fees are to be paid in advance.
 Prices are subject to change at any time without notice, although we will generally try to give plenty of notice, and usually do not change the fees of games that are in progress.
 Please notice that the turn fee covers the entire turn.
 We have no "special action" fees or "battle report" charges.

 If you are joining an "indefinite length" game (see Types of Games) which has no beginning or end, we will put you in an ongoing game as soon as we can.
 We will try to get you into a game within 5 to 10 days, but sometimes you may have to wait until the next "cycle" of that particular game.
 If you are joining a "fixed length" game, you will have to wait until the next game starts.
 We can't put you in a game until we have enough players to fill the game.
-Some games we start every two weeks, but occasionally there may be a 6 or 8 week wait, especially if you have picked a variant that isn't very popular.
-(If you ask for a "slow" game, for instance, you may have to wait three or four months before we have enough players.
+Some games we start every two weeks, but occasionally there may be a 8 or 10 week wait, especially if you have picked a variant that isn't very popular.
+(If you ask for a "slow" game, for instance, you may have to wait six or seven months before we have enough players.
 We hate that, but there's nothing we can do but wait until enough players sign up.)

 We will post the current number of players on the waiting list here under Game Openings which should give you a rough idea of when your game might start.
 When we have enough players from around the country (or the world) who want to play the game you requested, we will send you a special printed form ( your "turn sheet") for your moves, and a computer printout showing your starting position.
 You'll know you are in a game when this first turn arrives.
 For regular games, you have about two weeks from the date we mailed your material to you to return your game moves to us.
 After the due date, we enter all the turns received into our computer and mail you the results.
 You can send us your turns by email, and for most of the games, we can send you the results back by email, but we still recommend a game with two weeks between due dates.
 This gives you time to negotiate with your allies and enemies, and perhaps have a "real life" in between turns!
 When the game is over, you gain or lose points in our rating system which is published in our magazine.